-Remember that there are essential oils not recommend for children.
+Remember that there are essential oils not recommended for children.
 You can find out more here.

-Lavender oil – widely known for its calming properties, it is antioxidant rich, reducing anxiety and emotional stress, improving quality of sleep, but also helpful in treating burns, wounds, headaches and diabetes
+Widely known for its calming properties, it is antioxidant-rich, reducing anxiety and emotional stress, improving quality of sleep, but also helpful in treating burns, wounds, headaches, and diabetes

-Peppermint oil – offering a cooling sensation, it boosts mental focus and when used midday can help to increase energy, but also having calming effect in the body.
+Offering a cooling sensation, it boosts mental focus and when used midday can help to increase energy but also having a calming effect in the body.
 Known to help with bad breath and digestive issues, respiratory difficulty and is soothing for muscles.
 Peppermint is safe for children ages 6 and older.

-Vetiver oil – known as the “oil of tranquility” is often combined with lavender to promote emotional balance, it calms and focuses the mind.
-Medically it is an antiseptic and antispasmodic, helps with healing of wounds and scars as well as inflammation.
+Known as the “oil of tranquility” is often combined with lavender to promote emotional balance, it calms and focuses the mind.
+Medically it is antiseptic and antispasmodic, helps with the healing of wounds and scars as well as inflammation.
 For those with ADHD, it is known to help with distractibility, increase concentration and impatience.

-Chamomile – taken in a tea or oil, soothes and comforts.
+Taken in a tea or oil, soothes and comforts.
 Found to be very effective to be relaxing and calming.
-Its properties can be anti-inflammatory and pain reducing, can relieve congestion, digestion, help with cardiovascular disease and cancer.
+Its properties can be anti-inflammatory and pain-reducing, can relieve congestion, digestion, help with cardiovascular disease and cancer.

-Rosemary oil– when used during cognitive tests has helped with speed and accuracy.
+When used during cognitive tests it has helped with speed and accuracy.

-Patchouli– heavy odor, calms the nervous system, sometimes used to control anxiety or fight depression.
-Historically used to help with skin care, fight infection, and relieve digestive issues.
+Heavy odor, calms the nervous system, sometimes used to control anxiety or fight depression.
+Historically used to help with skincare, fight infection, and relieve digestive issues.